 Also, most hygienic physicians start as allopaths.
 Their fascination with and awe of surgery seems very hard to shake.
 It makes people seem powerful on nature’s scale.
 It affirms the civilized fear of nature and the body.
 It reinforces the unconscious feeling of infantile helplessness following trauma.

 In short, we seem caught in a strange dream, half-waking and prolonged.
 But rather than force ourselves awake with discipline, hygienic darkroom retreating allows us to fully sleep it out.
 Hygiene has always been a kind of physiological judo: calm, understanding, effective.
-Wait for trauma to replay its disastrous drama in our lives, we can take hygiene’s peaceful, reassured approach to resolving it once and for all.
+Rather than wait for trauma to replay its disastrous drama in our lives, we can take hygiene’s peaceful, reassured approach to resolving it once and for all.